P-Sood/CMPT_340/README.md

 This should automatically download it

 Now all the other files have already been put in the dataset, so using my "unzip_files.py" function in All_features/audio_files on the download should give you everything.
 And all you must do on lines 34,36 of all_features.py located in All_Features is indicate where all the sound files are at, in your local machine.
 Then make sure you run your code inside /All_Features.

+Note the data that is actually of use is Final_Data.pkl